-- Establishing and maintaining a liaison network to stakeholders in Host Nations (HN), coastal and bordering states and non-military actors in the area to facilitate information exchange and coordination; - Providing analysis and assessment of the civil environment with regard to the deconfliction of merchant shipping and military operations; - Contributing to the preparation of the Common Operating Picture, the HQ Battle Rhythm, Integrated Air and Missile Defence and the Joint Targeting Process; - Establishing and organising procedures for warning and protection of merchant traffic; - Coordinating CIMIC activities among various military entities in the area; - Minimising harm against civilians in the area, e.g. fishing vessels, dhows16, etc.; - Minimising the impact on the delivery of Humanitarian Assistance to areas not under Houthi control.
+- Establishing and maintaining a liaison network to stakeholders in Host Nations (HN), coastal and bordering states and non-military actors in the area to facilitate information exchange and coordination: - Providing analysis and assessment of the civil environment with regard to the deconfliction of merchant shipping and military operations; - Contributing to the preparation of the Common Operating Picture, the HQ Battle Rhythm, Integrated Air and Missile Defence and the Joint Targeting Process; - Establishing and organising procedures for warning and protection of merchant traffic; - Coordinating CIMIC activities among various military entities in the area; - Minimising harm against civilians in the area, e.g. fishing vessels, dhows, etc.; - Minimising the impact on the delivery of Humanitarian Assistance to areas not under Houthi control.
 Although many NATO nations are participating or will participate in operations in the Bab-el-Mandeb and the Red Sea, NATO as an organisation is not (yet) involved in any of them.
-However, it should be investigated, to what extend NATO capabilities like the NATO Shipping Centre (NSC) could be integrated in the planning and execution of the operations, for example: Using the NSC capabilities for Naval Cooperation and Guidance for Shipping (NCAGS) and the Allied Worldwide Navigational Information System (AWNIS) disciplines to interact with and coordinate safeguarding of merchant shipping; 16 Dhow: A type of ship commonly used in the Persian Gulf, Red Sea and Indian Ocean.
+However, it should be investigated, to what extend NATO capabilities like the NATO Shipping Centre (NSC) could be integrated in the planning and execution of the operations, for example: - Using the NSC capabilities for Naval Cooperation and Guidance for Shipping (NCAGS) and the Allied Worldwide Navigational Information System (AWNIS) disciplines to interact with and coordinate safeguarding of merchant shipping; - Coordinating national NCAGS stakeholder efforts and providing a platform for information exchange; - Theatre-level coordination and liaison to regional shipping coordination centres; - Providing a central information platform for merchant traffic with information on the threat, the region affected, military measures implemented, call-in points, protection best practices and contact for emergencies; - Providing access to merchant shipping data of position, movement, crew, cargo and communications details.

-- Coordinating national NCAGS stakeholder efforts and providing a platform for information exchange; - Theatre-level coordination and liaison to regional shipping coordination centres; - Providing a central information platform for merchant traffic with information on the threat, the region affected, military measures implemented, call-in points, protection best practices and contact for emergencies; - Providing access to merchant shipping data of position, movement, crew, cargo and communications details.
-Summary The Bab-el-Mandeb strait plays a pivotal role as a maritime chokepoint linking the Red Sea to the Gulf of Aden and the Mediterranean Sea to the Indian Ocean, enabling the transit of millions of barrels of oil and various commodities every day.
+SUMMARY - The Bab-el-Mandeb strait plays a pivotal role as a maritime chokepoint linking the Red Sea to the Gulf of Aden and the Mediterranean Sea to the Indian Ocean, enabling the transit of millions of barrels of oil and various commodities every day.
 Safeguarding the Freedom of Navigation in the Bab-el-Mandeb and the Red Sea is imperative for upholding the integrity of international trade routes and ensuring economic stability.
 In response to the escalating threat to regional stability and security, major shipping companies suspended ship traffic through the Red Sea.
 In reaction to the persistent attacks, several nations have dispatched naval units to protect shipping routes.
 This effort entails not only military actions but also collaboration with civilian entities and international partners.
 By integrating civil factors into military operations and strategies and enabling civil-military interaction, CIMIC contributes significantly to enhance effectiveness, minimise negative impacts on civilian populations, and promote stability and security.
-Visiting Address: Brasserskade 227A 2497 NX The Hague The Netherlands
+Brasserskade 227A 2497 NX The Hague The Netherlands Contact Information: Registry CCOE: +31 (0)889566439 Public Affairs Office: +31 (0)889 566441 E-Mail: info@cimic-coe.org Webpage: www.cimic-coe.org

-Lessons Learned & Analysis VOIP: +31 (0) 889 566 461 Email: LL&A@cimic-coe.org Web: www.cimic-coe.org